bnodnarb/AIRMF/_posts/govern/04-06-01-guideline-for-third-party-systems.md

 The need to rely on external resources or expertise may heighten existing challenges in an already complex undertaking, increasing the difficulty of risk management efforts.

 Organizational approaches to managing third-party risk should be tailored to the resources, risk profile, and use case for each system.
-Organizations should strive to apply governance approaches to third-party AI system and datal as they would for internal resources — including open source software, publicly available data, and commercially available models.
+Organizations should strive to apply governance approaches to third-party AI system and data as they would for internal resources — including open source software, publicly available data, and commercially available models.

 </details>